britram/taps-transports/draft-ietf-taps-transports.md

 each time a new multimedia application emerges.
-Specifically it includes core transport functions (feature negotiation, path state management, RTT calculation, PMTUD, etc.): DCCP applications to select how they send packets and, where suitable, to choose common algorithms to manage their functions.
+Specifically it includes core transport functions (feature negotiation, path state management, RTT calculation, PMTUD, etc.): DCCP applications select how they send packets and, where suitable, choose common algorithms to manage their functions.
 Examples of applications that can benefit from such transport services include interactive applications,